icra/ediblecity/README.md

 ## Set a scenario

-Although `ediblecity` can also esimate indicators directly from an `sf` object, the function `set_scenario` provides a basic tool to create an scenario combining different proportions of elements of urban agriculture.
-Some warnings are triggered when the function can’t satisfy the parametres passed by the user.
+Although `ediblecity` can also estimate indicators directly from an `sf` object, the function `set_scenario` provides a basic tool to create an scenario combining different proportions of elements of urban agriculture.
+Some warnings are triggered when the function can’t satisfy the parameters passed by the user.

 ``` r
 library(ediblecity)